SSWConsulting/SSW.Rules.Content/rules/reduce-azure-costs/rule.md

 ### Scoped Area

-The cumulative costs of a selected area over a given time period e.g. the cost of a subscription charted over the last year showing the trends and spikes during that time.
+The cumulative costs of a selected area over a given time period e.g. the cost of a subscription charted over the last year showing the period of higher or sudden growth during that time.

 Use this chart to identify spikes or lulls in costs.